 Do I have to add my teenager to my car insurance?

-- All licensed drivers in a household need to be added to your insurance policy.
+- All licensed drivers in a household must be added to your insurance policy.
 If not, your insurer may not cover an accident or other claim.

 - Some states allow car insurance companies to require you to list teens with driving permits – even those not yet licensed – on your insurance policy: Illinois, Indiana, Maryland, New York, North Carolina, Ohio, Pennsylvania, Virginia and West Virginia.

 - Even if your state has no age restrictions on car titling, teen drivers younger than 18 are unlikely to find insurance independently.
-It’s a contract, and teens are not old enough to sign one.
+Teens are not old enough to sign a legal contract.
 You must also sign the teen liability insurance policy if your child is younger than 18.

 What discounts are available to teen drivers?